robbawebba/night-light/README.md

 * Customize your daytime and nighttime appearances based on your installed UI and syntax themes.

 #### :computer: Manually switch between themes
 * Use `Ctrl + Alt + m` to manually toggle between nighttime and daytime themes at your leisure, or create your own keybinding in your keymap.

 ## Installing Night Light
+* From the command line: `apm install night-light`.
-From inside Atom, go to `File > Settings > Install`, type "night-light" into the search box, and click install!
+* From inside Atom: Go to `File > Settings > Install`, type "night-light" into the search box, and click install!

 ## Development
 #### Quick and dirty setup